seitzej/seitzej.github.io/README.md

 # seitzej.github.io

 # My Personal Site
 Hi, this is the temporary location for my personal site.
-As the project grows, I will switch over to free tier AWS, but at the moment I have no servers-side needs so this format is sufficient.
+I'll be switching to AWS shortly.

 Please reach out to me with any feedback, comments, etc.